SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 	>**Note**: You’ll configure data model tables and relationships in the **Model Data in Power BI Desktop** lab.

 ### Review
- In this lab, you have configured the different queries in Power BI  Desktop.
+In this lab, you have completed:
+- Configured the different queries in Power BI  Desktop.

-**You have successfully completed the lab**
+## You have successfully completed the lab